From failing request to safe replay—in one timeline

 Best companion forFleet health, compliance archives, infra signalsFull-stack observability budgets & on-call runbooksApplication failures where repro is the bottleneck

-From firefight to fix—in one continuous flow
+From firefight to fix — one flow

 Capture